xxhxxh/learngit/readme.txt

-git is a version control ...
-git is free.
+git is a version control ...hahaha git is free.